 Website and e-commerce software have evolved considerably over the past decade.
 With the widespread usage of content management systems (CMS), where CMS and shopping carts are often bundled together with a content delivery network (CDN) by a web host, bad actors can deploy e-commerce sites in a record fashion.

 A CDN essentially enables the fast and efficient delivery of website content to requests from all over the world.
 It performs this by storing local caches of the website in various geographic locations.
 It does this by linking together a network of servers to deliver content as quickly and cheaply as possible.
 A CDN provider places servers at internet exchange points (IXPs) between different Internet providers so they can distribute content geographically closer to website visitors, allowing them to experience faster page loads.

 CDNs were once the realm of only large corporations.
-However, as the price of the CDN has come down, many webhosting providers who offer shopping carts are also providing CDN services.
+However, as the price of the CDN has come down, many web hosting providers who offer shopping carts are also providing CDN services.
 This has an additional advantage for cybercriminals as this also allows for the origination IP address to be hidden, meaning many websites (good and bad) often share the same IP address.
-Not only does this make attribution difficult, it gives a bad actor another layer of anonymity.
+Not only does this make attribution difficult, but it also gives a bad actor another layer of anonymity.

 People usually find these sites via simple keyword searches in search engines.
 They simply type in the specific product they are looking for and either the product shows up in the shopping tab or is promoted via keyword placement.
 Other routes to market include social media promotions.

 I and/or My Company Owns Intellectual Property that is Being Infringed?
 What Can I Do?